 Contact

-If you would like to book me for any speaking engagements, please contact Karen O'Donnell at Chartwell Speakers: karen@chartwellspeakers.com.
+For speaking engagements, please contact Karen O’Donnell at Chartwell Speakers: karen@chartwellspeakers.com.